flight505/pastemax/README.md

 - 📊 **Token Counting**: Track token usage to stay within AI model limits
 - 📋 **One-Click Copy**: Easily copy formatted output to clipboard

+## Features Highlights

+PasteMax offers a comprehensive set of features for efficient file management and code viewing:

+- 🌳 **Smart File Tree** - Intuitive navigation with multi-select and custom ignore patterns
+- 🔍 **Advanced Search** - Real-time search with regex support and flexible filtering
+- 🎨 **Theme Support** - Light/Dark modes with system theme integration
+- ⌨️ **Keyboard Friendly** - Full keyboard navigation and shortcuts
+- 🔒 **Secure** - Local-only processing with no external dependencies
+- ⚡ **Performant** - Optimized for large codebases with virtual rendering
+- 🔄 **Session Persistence** - Remembers your preferences and selections
+- 🎯 **Token Management** - Track and optimize token usage for AI interactions

+For a complete list of features and detailed documentation, see [FEATURES.md](FEATURES.md).

 ## Tech Stack

 - **Electron**: Cross-platform desktop framework